sonatatlas/sonatatlas.github.io/_posts/linux/2018-3-19-mysql-cn-err.md

 ...
 ```

-+ install ZN environment in system
++ install ZH environment in system